t) Provisions, contingent assets and contingent liabilities

 Management assesses the Company's capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
 This takes into account the subordination levels of the Company's various classes of debt.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares, or sell assets to reduce debt.

-37 Employee benefits A Gratuity
+] Employee benefits A Gratuity

 The Company provides for gratuity for employees in India as per the Payment of Gratuity Act, 1972.
 Employees who are in continuous service for a period of 5 years are eligible for gratuity.
-The amount of gratuity payable on retirement/ termination is the employee’s last drawn basic salary per month computed proportionately for 15 days multiplied by the number of years of service.
+The amount of gratuity payable on retirement/termination is the employee's last drawn basic salary per month computed proportionately for 15 days multiplied by the number of years of service.

 B Compensated absences (unfunded)

 The above sensitivity analysis are based on a change in an assumption while holding all other assumptions constant.
 In practice, this is unlikely to occur and changes in some of the assumptions may be correlated.
-When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied which was applied while calculating the defined benefit obligation recognized in the balance sheet.
+When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied which was applied while calculating the defined benefit obligation recognised in the balance sheet.

 Sensitivities due to mortality & withdrawals are not material & hence impact of change due to these not calculated.